robinbryce/quorum-gcp-preemptible/blog-series/article.md

      SSL certificate verify result: unable to get local issuer certificate (20), continuing anyway.

-In particular, issuer should be Fake LE Intermediate X1 which is the lets encrypt default issuer.
+In particular, issuer should be Fake LE Intermediate X1 which is the lets encrypt staging issuer.

 It takes a minute or so to issue the cert.
 While the challenge is outstanding you will see

     issuer: CN=TRAEFIK DEFAULT CERT

 Watch the traefik logs to monitor the progress of the challenge.

+You can switch it to the production issuer if you want a valid cert, but note that rate limits apply.
+With the current setup traefik will get a new cert every time the pod dies.
+Add a persistent volume to fix that.
+But note that cert-manager is a more robust (HA) approach - its just not workload identity aware yet as far as I can tell.

 ## Ledger node routing